bytedance/bitsail/README.md

 [![Join Slack](https://img.shields.io/badge/slack-%23BitSail-72eff8?logo=slack&color=5DADE2&label=Join%20Slack)](https://join.slack.com/t/slack-ted3816/shared_invite/zt-1inff2sip-u7Ej_o73sUgdpJAvqwlEwQ)

 ## Introduction
 BitSail is ByteDance's open source data integration engine which is based on distributed architecture and provides high performance.
 It supports data synchronization between multiple heterogeneous data sources, and provides global data integration solutions in batch, streaming, and incremental scenarios.
-At present, it serves almost all business lines in ByteDance, such as Douyin, Toutiao, etc., and synchronizes hundreds of trillions data every day.
+At present, it serves almost all business lines in ByteDance, such as Douyin, Toutiao, etc., and synchronizes hundreds of trillions of data every day.

 ## Why Do We Use BitSail
 BitSail has been widely used and supports hundreds of trillions of large traffic.
 At the same time, it has been verified in various scenarios such as the cloud native environment of the volcano engine and the on-premises private cloud environment.